Introduction

 , and the DNS names

 example.com, www.example.com, and mail.example.com.
-The script outputs
+The command outputs

 the base64-encoded CSR (suitable for the csr